 About this course

-Our Access to Higher Education courses are designed for adults who want to enter Higher Education but may not have the usual qualifications such as A levels.
+Access to HE courses are designed for adults who want to enter Higher Education but may not have the usual qualifications such as A-Levels.
 They are accredited through LASER Learning Awards and will help you develop the skills you need to prepare for University.

 If you are aspiring to study a politics or psychology degree, or wish to pursue a career in social work or as a probation officer then this course is suitable for you.
 The course will equip you to study at Level 3 and gain the necessary qualification for entry to Higher Education.